livramatheus/weather-forecast-front/README.md

 <h2 id="features">🔎 Features</h2>

-<p>This application obtains user's current location and returns back to the client his city and district name, current weather conditions, detailed weather forecast for the current date and minimal and maximum temperature for the next days.</p>
+<p>This application obtains user's current location and returns back to the client his city and district name, current weather conditions, detailed weather forecast for the current date and minimal and maximum temperature for the next few days.</p>

 <h2 id="front-end">Front-end</h2>